Kevin K. Douglass

 Memberships and Affiliations

-Mr. Douglass is admitted to practice in Pennsylvania and West Virginia, as well in the United States District Court for the Western District of Pennsylvania and the United States Court of Appeals for the Third Circuit.
+Mr. Douglass is admitted to practice in Pennsylvania and West Virginia, as well as before the United States District Court for the Western District of Pennsylvania and the United States Court of Appeals for the Third Circuit.
 He has also been admitted pro hac vice in numerous state and federal courts.

 Mr. Douglass is a member of the Allegheny County, Pennsylvania and American Bar associations.
 He has served on Allegheny County’s Judiciary Committee and is a past chair and a current member of the Court Rules Committee.
 Mr. Douglass also has been appointed to serve on ad hoc committees responsible for extensive changes to the County’s local rules and jury selection system.
-Among his civic activities, Mr. Douglass supports trade and international investment in the region and is a former board of directors member of GlobalPittsburgh.
+Among his civic activities,

 Mr. Douglass has been listed in The Best Lawyers in America© by BL Rankings in the Natural Resources Law Section since 2013 and was named the Best Lawyers® 2022 Natural Resources Law “Lawyer of the Year” in Pittsburgh, Pa.
 He was selected to the 2012-2016 and 2018-2019 Pennsylvania Super Lawyers lists (Thomson Reuters).